TERMS AND CONDITIONS FOR COLLAS CRILL CORPORATE SERVICES LIMITED

 In these Terms and Conditions and in any Agreement (unless the context otherwise requires) the following words and expressions shall have the following meanings:

-- in relation to both CCCS and, where the Client is a body corporate, the Client, each of their respective holding companies, subsidiaries and associated companies (as those expressions are defined by the Companies Law (2018 Revision)) and partnerships and any related companies and partnerships from time to time and their respective successors in title;
+- in relation to both CCCS and, where the Client is a body corporate, the Client, each of their respective holding companies, subsidiaries and associated companies (as those expressions are defined by the Companies Law (Revised)) and partnerships and any related companies and partnerships from time to time and their respective successors in title;

 - where the Client is an individual, the heirs and personal representatives of each individual Client; and